 SAN FRANCISCO — A fire raged for hours at the Haslett Warehouse, a historic landmark on Fisherman’s Wharf, destroying the fourth floor and roof.

-The fire was contained Sunday, but firefighters continued to fight it.
+The fire was contained Sunday, but firefighters continued to watch for flare-ups.

 The Kimpton Hotel and Restaurant Group had signed a 57-year lease with the National Park Service, which owns the Haslett Warehouse, to transform it into the Argonaut Hotel.